sethaj/tharn-mojo-angular/readme.md

 What is this thing?
 -------------------

-A silly site I made for fun.
-Makes ~~ugly~~  _awesome_ collages of images based on a word.
+A silly site that makes ~~ugly~~  _awesome_ collages of images based on a word.

-Since 2013 it's collected over 1,000,000 images, thumbnails and metadata over time.
+Since 2013 it's collected over 1,000,000 images, thumbnails and metadata.

+It's basically [bigpicture-py](https://github.com/sethaj/bigpicture-py) but on the web.

 Why is this thing?